cjmcintyre/tina-cloud-starter/content/pages/home.md

         text: >-
           Facebook, YouTube, and Instagram are examples of social media platforms that are effective for disseminating information and material to a large audience.
-We can help you determine which social media platforms could be vital for your success.
     color: primary
     _template: features
   - quote: |-